 Can Urinary Incontinence Cause Depression?

-As mentioned earlier, there actually is a strong link between urinary incontinence and depression, particularly in younger women.
-A recent paper published by researchers took a look at this connection and tried to find out the causes as well as what could be done to treat both conditions.
+A strong link between urinary incontinence and depression exists, particularly in younger women.
+A recent paper published by researchers tried to find out the causes as well as what can be done to treat both conditions.

 Another reason may be related to societal stigma regarding disorders affecting the bladder and bowels.
 People living with incontinence may feel like they’re totally alone, or they may experience shame or embarrassment about their condition.